yamagoya/jconj/README.txt

 conjugating Japanese predicates (including verbs and adjectives).

-This is an example program demonstrating how the JMdictDB word conjugation tables can be used, idependently of the rest of the JMdictDB API, to conjugate Japanese words.
+This is an example program demonstrating how the JMdictDB word conjugation tables can be used, independently of the rest of the JMdictDB API, to conjugate Japanese words.
+JMdictDB [*1] is a project to put the contents of Jim Breen's [*2] JMdict Japanese- English dictionary data [*3] into a database, and provide a web-based maintenance system for it.

-It will print a table of conjugations for the word given on the command line.
+conj.py will print a table of conjugations for the word given on the command line.
 You are required to supply the word's part-of-speech code as used in wwwjdic, JMdict, et.al, since this program in independent of JMdictDB and has no other way